Liposuction In Dubai

 - Inflammation – the swelling in some cases may take up to 6 months to settle.
 Sometimes fluid may continue to ooze from the incisions.

 - Thrombophlebitis – a blood clot forms in a vein, causing inflammation of that vein.

 - Contour irregularities – if the patient has poor skin elasticity, has healed in an unusual way, or fat removal has been uneven, the skin may appear withered, wavy, or bumpy.

-- Numbness – the area that was worked on may feel numb for a while; this is usually only temporary.
+- Numbness – the area that was worked on may feel numb for a while but this is usually only temporary.

-- Infections – although rare, skin infections may occur after liposuction surgery.
-Sometimes this needs to be treated surgically, with the risk of scarring.
+- Infections – although rare, some skin infections may occur after liposuction surgery and sometimes this needs to be treated surgically that does present a risk of scarring.

 - Internal organ punctures – this is very rare.

 - Death – anesthesia carries with it a small risk of death.

 - Kidney or heart problems – as fluids are being injected and or suctioned, the change in the body’s fluid levels may cause kidney or heart problems.